Last Updated on March 22, 2021 by Julia Wilson

 - Difficulty getting comfortable due to the build-up of fluid in or around the lungs.
 Your cat may sit in a hunched over position with his elbows pointing out, or change positions frequently.

-It is useful for cat owners to be aware of their cat’s resting respiration rate.
+It is helpful if cat owners are familiar with their cat’s resting respiration rate.
 The average is 20-30 breaths per minute.
 Closely watch the rise and fall of your cat’s ribs and count for 15 seconds, then multiply that number by 4.
 Anything over 40 should be seen to by a veterinarian.

 The veterinarian will perform a complete physical examination of your cat, listen to your cat’s heart and lungs with a stethoscope and obtain a medical history from you including any medical disorders he has and the onset of symptoms.
 He will need to perform some diagnostic tests including: